pixel-modelers/easyBragg/INSTALL.md

 cmake -DSIMTBX_BOOST=$PWD/../simtbx_boost ..
 ```

-Not simtbx_boost should currently be linked to version 1.84.
+Note, the `simtbx_boost` submodule is currently linked to version 1.84.

 For folks using the x86_64 conda packages on an M1 mac, try